-- 1. Do not apply fertiliser during wet weather (or if heavy rain is forecast within 48 hours), if wind conditions are inappropriate, or if the ground is waterlogged, frozen or snow-covered. - 2.
-Do not apply organic fertiliser within buffer areas. - 3.
-Do not apply inorganic fertilisers within 2 m of any surface water, and within 5 m of any spring, well or borehole; make sure this area is clearly marked. - 4.
-Restrict the use of inorganic fertiliser within buffer areas to hand applications. - 5.
-Do not apply fertiliser when run-off from drains is sufficient to produce visible surface flow across buffer areas. - 6.
-Treat drains that have become sizeable and stable watercourses and those that flow directly into streams (including road drains) as natural watercourses with their own buffer areas. - 7.
-Double minimum buffer widths for aerial fertiliser applications to land draining to nutrient-sensitive waters. - 8.
-Do not ford streams with loaded quads or other vehicles when distributing fertiliser bags or other materials around a site. - 9.
-Do not store fertiliser within buffer areas. - 10.
+- 1. Do not apply fertiliser during wet weather (or if heavy rain is forecast within 48 hours), if wind conditions are inappropriate, or if the ground is waterlogged, frozen, or snow-covered. - 2.
+Do not apply inorganic or organic fertiliser within buffer areas, regardless of method or form of fertiliser; make sure the buffer area is clearly marked. - 3.
+Do not apply fertiliser when run-off from drains is sufficient to produce visible surface flow across buffer areas. - 4.
+Treat drains that have become sizeable and stable watercourses and those that flow directly into streams (including road drains) as natural watercourses with their own buffer areas. - 5.
+Double minimum buffer widths for aerial fertiliser applications to land draining to nutrient-sensitive waters. - 6.
+Do not ford streams with loaded quads or other vehicles when distributing fertiliser bags or other materials around a site. - 7.
+Do not store fertiliser within buffer areas. - 8.
 Do not bury or leave empty fertiliser bags on site.